MatthewWid/better-sse/docs/channels.md

 We are going to be making a channel that does two things:

-1. Synchronizes a number that counts up in set intervals with all clients, and,
+1. Synchronizes a number that counts up every second with all clients, and,
 2. Sends a live updating count of how many users are currently online in real time.

 Let's start off from where the Getting Started guide finished as a base: